 - Completion of a master’s degree in psychology to qualify for State of Alaska licensure as a Psychological Associate or School Psychologist.

-- Completion of a doctoral degree in psychology to qualify for State of Alaska licensure as a Psychologist.
+- Completion of a doctoral degree in psychology to qualify for State of Alaska licensure as a Clinical Psychologist.

-The University of Alaska Anchorage offers bachelor’s degrees in Psychology (BA or BS), a master’s degrees in Clinical Psychology (MS), and a joint PhD program with UAF in Clinical/Community Psychology with a rural indigenous focus.
+The University of Alaska Anchorage offers bachelor’s degrees in Psychology (BA or BS), a master’s degree in Clinical Psychology (MS), and a joint PhD program with UAF in Clinical/Community Psychology with a rural indigenous focus.